-The Authority Board consists of nine members, three appointed by the Governor of New York State, one appointed by the Temporary President of the Senate, one member appointed by the Speaker of the Assembly.
-Two members are appointed by the Mayor of the City of Albany, with the advice and consent of the Common Council and two members are appointed by the Albany County Executive, with the advice and consent of the County Legislature.
+The Authority Board consists of nine members, three appointed by the Governor of New York State, one appointed by the Temporary President of the Senate, one member appointed by the Speaker of the Assembly, two members appointed by the Mayor of the City of Albany, with the advice and consent of the Common Council and two members appointed by the Albany County Executive, with the advice and consent of the County Legislature.
 All members of the board shall serve at the pleasure of their appointing authority.

-Significant activities during 2010 were as follows:
+Significant activities during 2011 and 2010 were as follows:

-During this past year the Albany Convention Center Authority has taken significant strides toward delivering a "shovel ready" project.
+During the past two years the Albany Convention Center Authority has taken significant strides toward delivering a "shovel ready" project.
 The following is offered in summary of those efforts: